Bear’s Creative Writing

 “Magic Is Real”

 This piece was written in under ten minutes based on a F(r)iction prompt.
 It reflects on the many small, magical influences that led me toward storytelling, from Tolkien and video games to music, tabletop roleplay, and my mother’s quiet encouragement.
-It’s a story, a memory, and a kind of spell.
+It’s a spell, a story, and a memory all in one.

 “Brocéliande”

 A Discord songwriting challenge led me back to a forest I visited in 2009: Brocéliande, the legendary woods of Merlin and the Vale of No Return.
 I decided to write a piece inspired by its mythic aura, and play with alliteration while I was at it.
-The result is something between lyrics and spellcraft, steeped in old trees, fae vibes, and the kind of magic that lingers in language.
+The result is something between lyrics and spellcraft, steeped in old trees, fae vibes, and linguistic magic.

 “The Clock Ticks So Loud (When You’re Gone)”

-The Clock Ticks So Loud (When You’re Gone) is a country ballad written in 2009 about silence, heartbreak, and the way time stretches when someone you love leaves without a word.
+The Clock Ticks So Loud (When You’re Gone) is a country ballad written in 2009 about the silence of absence, the heartbreak of unexplained loss, and the way time stretches when someone you love leaves without a word.